RecNes/BashSync/README.md

 Installation
 ============

-Depending to user, copy script to anywhere in user home.
+Depending to OS user, copy script to anywhere in user home.
 Edit file with your favorite editor and change lines below:

 	RSYNC=/usr/bin/rsync